kekonn/kekonn.github.io/content/willemen-group.md

 * Analyzing legacy project architecture and make improvements to monitoring
 * Set new engineering standards for new integration projects
 * Troubleshoot existing legacy projects.
+* Set up CI/CD pipelines in Azure devops using yaml and Azure Bicep